riyasalmoe/ultimate-product-catalogue/readme.txt

 == Description ==

-Use this plugin to display your products in an a sleek and easy to customize catalogue.
+Use this plugin to display your products in an a sleek and easy to customize catalog(ue).
 Choose between three default responsive layouts or customize it to suit your needs in the Custom CSS.
-Make your catalogue easy to browse, sort and update with categories, sub-categories, and tags.
+Make your catalog easy to browse, sort and update with categories, sub-categories, and tags.
 Simple to add to any page using the [product-catalogue] shortcode!

 Perfect for your store, restaurant and more!